-If you read my round-up of 2015, you’ll know that I’m currently learning Scottish Gaelic, the native language of much of the Highlands and Islands.
+I’m currently learning Scottish Gaelic, the native language of much of the Highlands and Islands.
 Given the subject matter, it seems appropriate to use the Gaelic alphabet.
-Gaelic contains considerably more sounds than English but only uses 18 letters and so perhaps this post should have been called ‘The A-U of the Scottish Islands’, but this doesn’t have quite the same ring to it!
-Feel free to call me a cheat but it saves me scratching my head over those tricky letters, Q, X and Z.
+Gaelic contains considerably more sounds than English but only uses 18 letters.
+Perhaps this post should have been called ‘The A-U of the Scottish Islands’, but this doesn’t have quite the same ring to it!
+Feel free to call me a cheat but it saves me scratching my head over those tricky letters, Q, X and Z…

 Anyway, enough preamble!
 It’s time to start our journey around the coast with a visit to south west Scotland and the first island I remember visiting, way back in 1989…

 My connections with Arran go back a long way.
-Nearly three decades have gone by since my 1989 island sojourn and I’ve seen my fair share of Scotland in that time, but Arran still has a special place in my heart.
-I’ve returned many times over the years and can still recall some early childhood memories from that first visit.
-The most significant of those was having my photograph taken on the summit of Goatfell.
-I finally returned to the same spot on my 30th birthday last year and you can read more about this adventure in my Big Birthday Blog: Turning Time Around on the Isle of Arran.
+At the time of writing, nearly three decades have gone by since my 1989 island sojourn.
+I’ve seen my fair share of Scotland in that time, but Arran still has a special place in my heart.
+I’ve returned many times over the years and I can still recall some early childhood memories from that first visit.
+The most significant of those was having my photograph taken on the summit of Goatfell, aged three.
+I finally returned to the same spot on my 30th birthday in2015 and you can read more about this adventure in my Big Birthday Blog: Turning Time Around on the Isle of Arran.

 The Small Isles are one of Scotland’s best kept secrets.
 The islands of Eigg, Muck, Rum, Sanday and Canna lie between Skye and Ardnamurchan and are most easily accessed from Mallaig; a fishing port at the end of the appropriately named ‘Road to the Isles‘.
 This runs roughly parallel to one of the most scenic stretches of railway in Scotland; a route used by the Jacobite steam train which was made world-famous by the Harry Potter films.
 A fantastic day trip is to catch the ferry in Mallaig and go on a non-landing cruise around the Small Isles.
-I did this in 2002 and was inspired to return at a later date.
+I did this with my parents in 2002 and was inspired to return to the islands a few years later.

 E: Eilean an Tighe, Shiant Isles